Back to top

 Need help?
 Contact the Eurostat user support

 The "Quality of employment" framework developed under the lead of UNECE (United Nations Economic Commission for Europe) represents a neutral and comprehensive approach to assess quality of employment in its multiple facets.
 It defines 68 indicators on seven dimensions that address employment quality from the perspective of the employed person.
 Its design also facilitates international comparison.
-For statistical institutes, researchers and policy users looking to build and analyse datasets using these indicators, the framework explained in a handbook published by UNECE.
+For statistical institutes, researchers and policy users looking to build and analyse datasets using these indicators, the framework is explained in a Handbook on measuring quality of employment published by UNECE.
 Using the UNECE framework, Eurostat has compiled data on employment quality for the EU countries that is provided in the Eurostat database.

 LFS in one of the sources which provides data for filling some of the indicators.
 The section 'Quality of employment' reports annual results from the EU-LFS concerning some of those indicators.